Endotrivial modules for finite groups via homotopy theory

 \section{Introduction}

-In modular representation theory of finite groups, the indecomposable $kG$--modules $M$ that upon restriction to a Sylow $p$--subgroup $S$ split as the trivial module $k$ plus a free $kS$--module are basic yet somewhat mysterious objects.
-The modules form a group $T_k(G,S)$ under tensor product, discarding projective $kG$--summands.
-It contains the one-dimensional characters $\Hom(G,k^\times)$ as a subgroup, but has been observed to sometimes also contain exotic elements.
-The group $T_k(G,S)$ is an important subgroup of the larger group of all so-called endotrivial modules $T_k(G)$, i.e., $kG$--modules $M$ where $M^* \otimes M \cong k \oplus P$, for $P$ a projective $kG$--module; namely $\TS = \ker\left(T_k(G) \to T_k(S)\right)$, the kernel of the restriction to $S$.
-Endotrivial modules occur in many parts of representation theory, e.g, as source modules, and has a categorical interpretation as $T_k(G) \cong \Pic(\Stmod_{kG})$, the Picard group of the stable module category; see e.g., the surveys \cite{thevenaz07, carlson12} and the papers quoted below.
+In modular representation theory of finite groups, the indecomposable $kG$--modules $M$ whose restriction to a Sylow $p$--subgroup $S$ split as the trivial module $k$ plus a free $kS$--module are basic yet somewhat mysterious objects.
+Such modules form a group $\TS$ under tensor product, discarding projective $kG$--summands, with neutral element $k$ and $M^*$ the inverse of $M$ (see \S\ref{conventions} for details).
+It is also denoted $K(G)$ in the literature.
+It contains the one-dimensional characters $\Hom(G,k^\times)$ as a subgroup, but has been observed to sometimes also contain {\em exotic} elements, i.e., modules of dimension greater than one.
+The group $\TS$ is an important subgroup of the larger group of all so-called endotrivial modules $T_k(G)$, i.e., $kG$--modules $M$ where $M^* \otimes M \cong k \oplus P$, for $P$ a projective $kG$--module.
+Namely $\TS = \ker\left(T_k(G) \to T_k(S)\right)$, i.e., the kernel of the restriction to $S$.
+The group of endotrivial modules has a categorical interpretation as $T_k(G) \cong \Pic(\Stmod_{kG})$, the Picard group of the stable module category.
+Such modules occur in many parts of representation theory, e.g., as source modules (see the surveys \cite{thevenaz07, carlson12, carlson17} and the papers quoted below).

-Classifying endotrivial modules has been a long-running quest, which has been reduced to calculating $T_k(G,S)$, through a series of fundamental papers: The group $T_k(S)$ has been described by celebrated works of Dade \cite{dade78i,dade78ii}, Alperin \cite{alperin01}, and Carlson--Thevenaz \cite{CT04,CT05}; and from this description, Carlson--Mazza--Nakano--Thevenaz \cite{CMN06,MT07,CMT13} has worked out the image of the restriction map to $S$, at least as an abstract abelian group, and shown that the restriction map is split onto its image; see Remark~\ref{general-Tk-desc}.
-Subsequently there has been an intense interest in calculating $\TS$, with contributors Balmer, Carlson, Lassueur, Malle, Mazza, Nakano, Navarro, Robinson, Thevenaz, and others.
+Classifying endotrivial modules has been a long-running quest, which has been reduced to calculating $\TS$, through a series of fundamental papers: The group $T_k(S)$ was determined in celebrated works of Dade \cite{dade78i,dade78ii}, Alperin \cite{alperin01}, and Carlson--Th\'evenaz \cite{CT04,CT05}.
+From this, Carlson--Mazza--Nakano--Th\'evenaz \cite{CMN06,MT07,CMT13} worked out the image of the restriction $T_k(G)\mkern-1mu \to T_k(S)$, at least as an abstract abelian group, and showed that the restriction is split onto its image, except in well-understood cases with cyclic Sylow $p$--subgroup (see \eqref{Lsequence} later in the introduction).
+Subsequently there has been an intense interest in calculating $\TS$, with contributors Balmer, Carlson, Lassueur, Malle, Mazza, Nakano, Navarro, Robinson, Th\'evenaz, and others.